 A study by Louisiana State University revealed an interesting pattern in a town that was heavily populated by small businesses – Summit County, Colorado.
 They found that as small businesses continued cropping up around town, the health of the community as a whole improved.
 Obesity, diabetes, and mortality rates all declined steadily, ranking at less than half the national average.

 While they may have a decent hold over their physical health, multiple studies have suggested that mental health problems are more common for entrepreneurs, and may even run in their families.
 In particular, self-reported rates of depression, ADHD, and bipolar disorder were significantly higher for entrepreneurs, while anxiety was just slightly higher.
-Businessman, investor, and successful tv personality, Robert Herjavec admitted to People
+Businessman, investor, and successful tv personality, Robert Herjavec admitted to People magazine that he felt suicidal after his divorce, showing how even the richest and most famous business owners were subject to severe mental health issues.

 When considering the fact that entrepreneurs tend to have more freedom and flexibility than the average worker, you can see how they might have more time for exercise and healthy meal planning.
 Success in business requires a take-charge attitude, which many entrepreneurs seamlessly apply to their workout and dietary habits as well.
 However, they also tend to have much greater levels of responsibility and have more difficult decisions to make throughout the work week.
 Thus, the taxing aspects of running a business seem to weigh on the mind more heavily than the body.